Adding a Premium Tier and Finance Lingo

 The latest piece I’ve been building out is focused on interviews in credit, obviously a crucial thing to write about given landing in the right credit seat can change the trajectory of someone’s career.
 Given that the content and playbooks I’m putting out there can be used to help you get a job in credit & stay sharp in credit, I realized it’s time to add a premium tier.
 Naturally, this writing can take a significant amount of time, so I believe this is the right balance going forward.

-What Premium readers receive: 20%-25% of posts going forward will be premium only and several of the old Credit Resources posts are now accessible just for premium readers.
-Premium plans are annual plans of $49.99/year (comes out to ~13.7 cents a day).
+What Premium readers receive: 25% of posts going forward will be premium only and several of the old Credit Resources posts are now accessible just for premium readers.
+Premium plans are annual plans of $105/year.
 The page to sign up is here.

 I’m going to continue to post at least twice a month – and we’re going to cover a lot of ground.
 More credit resources, market commentary, interviews, and opinion pieces are coming!